milesjwinter/BPL_MCMC/README.md

 # Broken-Power-Law MCMC
 Example of how to fit a broken-power-law distribution using the python PyMC package.
-We being by generate observation data from a broken power law,
+We begin by generating observation data from a broken power law,

 <img src="bpl_equation.png" width="400">